I Put A Spell On You (Short Story)

 The first step in any kind of recovery-related process seems to be recognition.
 Therefore the first step in coping with a bad boss is to ask whether you actually have a bad boss and to evaluate your own expectations.
 Do you expect every boss to be your friend?
 Do you thrive on praise or challenges?
 Is your boss actually a bad boss or person you don’t like?

 There are different kinds of managers and management styles.
 I prefer some, of course, but I think a wide range can be acceptable as long as basic values like honesty, respect, dignity and courtesy are observed.
-It’s not unreasonable to expect your boss to be friendly but, in my view, it is not a sign of bad management if managers are not naturally sociable or want to place boundaries on their time and professional relationships.
+It’s not unreasonable to expect your boss to be friendly but, in my view, it is not a sign of bad management if managers are not naturally sociable or want to place boundaries on their time or professional relationships.

 Almost every HR-related course which I have taken emphasises the need for positive reinforcement of the managed but I’ve found that some people will naturally praise while others are more concerned about what can be done better.
 In relation to the latter kind of manager, I believe that the thinking is sometimes that the mere fact that the employee has been hired shows that they are competent; the focus should now be on continuous improvement.

 Also, dare I speak such triteness as bosses are human too?
-Like everyone else, they make mistakes and their first instincts (again like everyone else) may not be accept their errors.
+Like everyone else, they make mistakes and their first instincts (again like everyone else) may not be to accept their errors.
 They experience insecurity in decision-making, have their own workloads and are subject to constant interruptions especially from the kind of people who like to increase their sense of self-importance by running to the manager (with quick, little noisy steps) for every little thing.
 Sometimes they themselves are badly managed.

 It is worth going through this process and trying to separate your expectations from what the boss is actually doing wrong.
 You may decide that your boss is someone who you are never going to be very sociable with but actually they are an adequate person to work with or work under.

 However, most of us can recognise a bad boss or certain weaknesses in a boss like hostility, bullying, being manipulative, undermining and gaslighting, taking credit for your work and being overly critical.
-If you have won the ‘bad boss lottery’, you’ll first need to recognise that that the situation has not come about because you are weak, unlikeable or incompetent (relative to your experience) or have somehow invited the bad behaviour.
+If you have won the ‘bad boss lottery’, you’ll first need to recognise that the situation has not come about because you are weak, unlikeable or incompetent (relative to your experience) or have somehow invited the bad behaviour.

 I would advise also acknowledging that you are dealing with a stressful situation and giving yourself permission to be stressed about it.
-This again sounds obvious but ideally there should be a time when you have emerged for constant feelings of stress, anxiety and even panic associated with work and told yourself expressly this.
+This again sounds obvious but ideally there should be a time when you have emerged from constant feelings of stress, anxiety and even panic associated with work and told yourself expressly this.
 This can keep you from feeling inadequate because it acknowledges that you aren’t somehow bringing these bad feelings upon yourself, or failing to be ‘grateful for what you have’ and that your feelings are a perfectly normal reaction to an external stressful situation.

 Concentrate on your coping mechanism for dealing with this stress.
 Self-preservation is key.
 You are not there to save your bad boss’ or the company’s reputation.
 Your job is to try to come out of the situation relatively unscathed – mentally, emotionally, spiritually, physically (some bosses have been known to hit their employees and vice-versa) and in terms of your career.
 Also, you want to avoid a situation where you are coming into work every day to be freshly hurt and stunned by their bad behaviour.
 My personal nightmare is having a loud, teary, incoherent melt-down in the office or getting so ill with stress, depression or anxiety (in so far as any of us can control those things) that I am no longer able to earn a living.